nirajkb/SDE/docs/report/project-report.md

 ### 1.1 Problem Statement

-Online advertising platforms need to process millions of ad clicks per day, charging advertisers for each valid click.
-The system must:
+Increasingly number of online platforms are employing some form of advertisement services for monetization.
+As these platform grow they need a scalable and efficient system to process millions of  clicks per day.
+Such an system must:
 - Handle high volume of clicks
 - Detect fraudulent clicks
 - Process billing accurately
-- Track analytics in real-time
+- Track analytics in real-time/near real-time
-- Scale horizontally as traffic grows
+- Scale seamlessly as traffic grows

-### 1.2 Solution Approach
+### 1.2 Solution

-We chose the **pub-sub architecture** because:
-- Services don't need to know about each other
-- Easy to add new services without modifying existing ones
-- Natural fit for event-driven workflows
-- Supports horizontal scaling
+The choice of pub-sub model was driven by LinkedIn's implementation of events.
+The pub-sub makes it easy to add new services without modifyin existing ones, as the services don't need to know about other services.
+Pub-sub is also a good fit for event driven workflows and is scalable.

 ### 1.3 Learning Objectives

-- Understand pub-sub pattern
-- Implement event-driven architecture
-- Design for quality attributes
-- Build scalable systems
+The Learning objectives are to understand pub-sub model, leverage this to implement an scalable event-drivem architecture.
+As a requirement of the project, we also need to understand and design for atleast three quality attributes.

 ---